mathildasoda/mathildasoda.github.io/menu/About.md

 My main interest lies in Bayesian statistics, and applying mathematical/computational methods to problems in the sciences.

-In my free time, you can find me in museumss, or at home taking care of my plants, knitting, embroidering, or fixing the various problems [Artix](https://artixlinux.org/) decided to throw at me that month.
+In my free time, you can find me in museumss, at home taking care of my plants, or fixing the various problems [Artix](https://artixlinux.org/) decided to throw at me that month.
+After this holiday season, I will be working on learning car maintenance as I just bought a car (a stock '93 black and tan miata)!

 # Experience
 **Los Alamos National Lab - EES-16 (FIRE team)**: For my post-bacc, I will be contributing to computational fire dynamics code